wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (b) contain the following particulars:

-        *   (i) a statement that it is believed that the suspect has or may have committed an indictable offence for which he or she may not be lawfully prosecuted and that the suspect is being requested to consent to the giving of a buccal sample in relation to that offence:
+        *   (i) a statement that it is believed that the suspect has or may have committed an offence for which he or she may not be lawfully prosecuted and that the suspect is being requested to consent to the giving of a buccal sample in relation to that offence:

         *   (ii) a statement that there are reasonable grounds to believe that analysis of the buccal sample will tend to confirm or disprove the suspect's involvement in the commission of the offence: